What To Do With Those Sweet Potatoes

 Sweet potato pudding

 Looking for something a little more nutritious than your favorite chocolate pudding?
-This natural sweet potato pudding from Health is a fantastic option.
+This natural sweet potato pudding from All Recipes is a fantastic option.
 Made with just eggs, honey, milk, bread and sweet potato, with vanilla extract, cinnamon and allspice for flavor, what you see is what you get.
 After mixing all of the ingredients together, divide the mixture into individual ramekins or a large baking dish and top with a mix of chopped pecans and crystallized ginger.
 You can serve this pudding warm, right out of the oven, or allow it to cool in the refrigerator.
 Before serving, top with a delectable mix of honey and Greek yogurt.

 Sweet potato waffles